hamzanadeveloper/ReactNativePush-Native/README.md

 Following this, re-run the application.

 # Notes
 - The `react-native-firebase` dependency can entirely handle the API call, read the documentation [here](https://rnfirebase.io/docs/v5.x.x/messaging/reference/Messaging).
-However, if you'd like to handle errors yourself, you can manually do the POST request, as seen in the code
+However, if you would like to handle errors yourself, you can manually do the POST request, as seen in the code
   - In this repository, Firebase is configured to send both FCM and APN notifications
 - Documentation on POST requests to the FCM API can be found [here](https://firebase.google.com/docs/cloud-messaging/send-message).
 Documentation on POST requests to the APN API can be found [here](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/sending_notification_requests_to_apns)
 - iOS notifications do not display while the app is in the foreground, this is handled with event listeners from the `push-notification-ios` dependency